magento/devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 Saint mode can also be used when Magento instances are individually taken offline to perform maintenance and upgrade tasks without affecting the availability of the Magento site.

 ### Saint mode prerequisites {#saint-prereq}
-There are several ways to setup Magento for saint mode.
-In general, you should designate one machine as the primary.
+You should designate one machine as the primary installation.
 On this machine, install the main instance of Magento, mySQL database, and Varnish.
 On this installation of Magento, you must turn off static file versioning.
 From Admin, set **Stores > Configuration > Advanced > Developer > Static Files Settings > Sign Static Files** to **No**.

 On all other machines, the Magento instance must have access the primary machine's mySQL database.
 On these instances, make sure **Sign Static Files** is set to **Yes**.